An Update data -type activity performs a mass update of the fields in the database.

 The Operation type field lets you choose the process to be carried out on the data in the database:

 - Insert or update : add data or update it if it has already been added.

 - Update : only update data.

-- Update and merge collections : update data and choose a "master" record, then link elements linked to the duplicates in this master record.
+- Update and merge collections : update data and choose a primary record, then link elements linked to the duplicates in this primary record.
 Duplicates can then be deleted without creating orphan attached elements.

 - Delete : delete data.

 The Batch size field lets you select the number of inbound transition elements to be updated.
 For example, if you state 500, the first 500 records dealt with will be updated.

 Specify how to identify the records in the database:

 - If data entries relate to an existing targeting dimension, select the By directly using the targeting dimension option and select it in the Updated dimension field.You can display the fields for the selected dimension using the Edit this link magnifying glass button.

 - Otherwise, specify one or more links which will enable identification of the data in the database or direct use of reconciliation keys.